 A healthy culture is a big contributor to people enjoying their jobs.
 It can prevent turnover, and it can be lifegiving, not only to pastors and other staff members, but also to volunteers, attendees, church members, and those you serve.
 Factor in a crisis that includes a lot of change—such as suddenly moving to remote work—and your culture will matter more than ever.
 There are tools that can make your work easier, such as Aplos, and project management systems like Podio or Asana, but having a healthy church culture with the right people on your team is essential.

 As a former executive pastor of a church, I understand how crucial it is to have a healthy church culture.
-Now, as the CEO of Aplos, I have taken much of what I learned working in a church environment and implemented similar values in our company.
+Now, as the founder of Aplos, I have taken much of what I learned working in a church environment and implemented similar values in our company.

 Chances are you have certain values for your church culture set in place, even if they are implied rather than stated.
 They are probably already part of your church’s culture whether you realize it or not.
 But it’s important to clarify them for your leadership team and the staff.
 When your staff and church leadership know and live out the values, your culture and the church members will benefit from everyone being on the same page and working together as a team.
 Assuming everyone on your staff loves God, follows Him, has integrity, and adheres to the beliefs of your church, then you have the foundation for a healthy church culture.